 Coat a disposable 9 ½ by 11 by 2-inch pan with cooking spray.
-Heat your smoker up to 225 degrees.
+Heat to 225 degrees.
 Get a large bowl and combine two cups of the smoked Gouda, two cups of the sharp cheddar, and Parmesan cheese.
 Add the pasta and the sauce in and mix well.
 Spoon the mixture into your aluminum pan.
 Cover it with foil and smoke for 45 minutes.
 Remove the foil, sprinkle it with the remaining cheese, and smoke it uncovered for 15 to 20 minutes.

 Smoking the mac n’ cheese will give it a wonderful smoky layer that complements the cheese, and it’ll brown the top of the dish to give in a slight crunch.

-5. Crisp Smoked Vegetables
+5. Crisp Smoked Vegetables Recipe

 - 1 cup of your preferred wood chips